 Clients know you’re busy, but responding to an email inquiry with an auto response may not have the positive impact you intended.
 About 25% of couples don’t like generic automated responses, as they can be perceived as impersonal and often provide little added value.
 Take an extra minute to include some details from their message, such as wedding date, style, or venue, or add a personal comment.
 This small effort makes a human connection and helps you stand out in their crowded inbox.

 Many couples check emails primarily on their mobile devices, and therefore short emails are more likely to get a reply.
 Start with a brief subject line and get to the point quickly, since lengthy emails often go unread.
 Avoid long paragraphs by adding line breaks and use bullet points or numbers where possible to highlight important details.
 Come up with a few sample responses to keep on hand so you can quickly add in a bit of custom information based on the inquiry and hit ‘send.’

 Answer any questions they asked

-Many pros make the mistake of not responding to directly asked questions, which can frustrate couples because they’re often reaching out to a number of pros and may have specific questions or criteria they need to know to move forward.
-You can prepare ahead of time by coming up with a list of answers to common questions such as price range, packages, and availability – but be sure to address any specific questions they asked in your initial reply.
-These answers are important in determining if you are a good match – nd will ultimately save you time!
+Many professionals make the mistake of not responding to directly asked questions, which can frustrate couples because they’re often reaching out to a number of professionals and may have specific questions or criteria they need to know to move forward.
+You can prepare ahead of time by coming up with a list of answers to common questions such as price ranges, packages, and availability – but be sure to address any specific questions they asked in your initial reply.
+These answers are important in determining if you are a good match – and will ultimately save you time!